asherabrams/CV2018/README.md

 Insight Global
 1/2012 - 3/2012
 San Francisco, CA
 Client:  SalesForce.
-Held sole responsibility for remotely coordinating a data migration.
+Project manager for a data migration.
 Scheduled 200+ users with 5 technicians in three locations in eastern Canada.
 Responded to unforeseen events such as inclement weather, personnel changes, etc. Adapted scheduling / tracking system to meet changing needs.
 Assigned leads to sales representatives using Salesforce.com.
 Updated Leads, Accounts, Contacts, and Opportunities.
 Used Case Comments, Find Duplicates, Data.com, and Connect for Outlook within Salesforce.com.

 Student
 City College of San Francisco